Demand for COVID-19 tests in Richmond continues to soar as cases rise after holidays

 “Getting tested and/or avoiding crowded spaces are both good precautions before traveling or gathering.
 You should also follow testing and quarantine/isolation guidance if you either are experiencing symptoms or were exposed to a known positive case.”

-The Richmond and Henrico Health District did not plan to hold community testing events this week.
+Richmond and Henrico’s health districts did not plan to hold community testing events this week.
 As demand for tests rose, however, district health officials arranged two testing events Tuesday and Wednesday in partnership with Chester-based biomedical firm Next Molecular.

 Long said anyone who arrives by 11 a.m. will be eligible for the test, as supplies last.